ExtraBB/deglaze/common/ingredients/seeds-nuts-and-dried-fruits/Toasted Sesame Seeds.md

-- **Name**: Toasted sesame seeds (Bokkeun-kkae)
+- **Name**: Toasted sesame seeds
 - **Other Names**: 볶은깨
 - **Type**: Seed / Nut

 ## Description

 Toasted sesame seeds are roasted seeds with a rich, nutty flavor and aroma.
-They are used in Korean cuisine for garnishing, making pastes, and as an ingredient in sauces and desserts.
+They are commonly used for garnishing, making pastes, and as an ingredient in sauces and desserts.

 ## How to use